 - Ensure that knowledge objects worth sharing beyond a particular working group, role, or app are made available to other groups, roles, and users of other apps.

-Note: This chapter assumes that as a knowledge manager you have an admin role or a role with an equivalent permission set.
+Note: This chapter assumes that you have an admin role or a role with an equivalent permission set.